Physical Therapy Guide to Tennis Elbow (Lateral Epicondylitis)

 The following articles provide some of the best scientific evidence related to physical therapy treatment of below-knee amputation.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Weber C, Thai V, Neuheuser K, et al. Efficacy of physical therapy for the treatment of lateral epicondylitis: a meta-analysis BMC Musculoskelet Disord.
 2015 Aug 25;16(1):223.
-Pubmed Abstract.
+Article Summary in PubMed.

 Shiri R, Viikari-Juntura E, Varonen H, Heliövaara M. Prevalence and determinants of lateral and medial epicondylitis: a population study.
 Am J Epidemiol.
 2006; 164:1065-74.
-Pubmed Abstract.
+Article Summary in PubMed.